 \subsection{Tightness measurement}

-Similar to previous human modeling methods~\cite{alldieck2018video,alldieck19cvpr} which models the displacements from the body template SMPL to the outer garment surface, we introduce the clothing tightness to measure the displacements form various garments to the underlying human body model.
-Recall that our clothing tightness dataset (CTD) contains both the dressed human meshes under various clothing and poses with the ground-truth underlying body models.
-To model the tightness from clothing layer to the real body layer using our CTD dataset, a straight-forward formulation is to align our enhanced SMPL model in Sec.\ref{TemplateModel} to both the dressed mesh and the corresponding inner body mesh simultaneously using our multi-stage alignment method in Sec.\ref{alignment}.
+\chen{Different to previous human modeling methods~\citep{alldieck2018video,alldieck19cvpr} which model the displacements from the body template SMPL to the outer garment surface, we introduce the clothing tightness field to measure the displacements from various garments to the personalized underlying human body model.} Recall that our clothing tightness dataset (CTD) contains both the dressed human meshes under various clothing and poses with the ground-truth underlying body models.
+To model the tightness field from the clothing layer to the real body layer using our CTD dataset, a straight-forward formulation is to align our enhanced SMPL model in Sec.\ref{TemplateModel} to both the dressed mesh and the corresponding inner body mesh simultaneously using our multi-stage alignment method in Sec.\ref{alignment}.
 Then, the per-vertex tightness is formulated on top of these two non-rigid aligned human templates which share the same topology:

 Here, $\mathbf{v}_i$ and $\mathbf{v}_i^c$ are the $i$-th vertex of the two templates aligned to the clothing layer and the body layer, respectively.
 Note that the direction of $\mathbf{T}_i$ indicates the corresponding pairs from clothing to the inner body shape, while its magnitude is the euclidean distance between the two corresponding vertices.
-We can further define the tightness matrix, denoted as $\mathcal{T}$, on top of our enhanced SMPL model as follows:
+We can further define the tightness field, denoted as the matrix $\mathcal{T}$, on top of our enhanced SMPL model as follows: